sanzaru/SimpleToast/README.md

 **delay:** Optional parameter to define when the toast disappears.
 If nil is given the toast won't disappear.

 **backdrop:** Optional parameter to define if the toast is rendered over a backdrop.

+**backdropColor:** Optional parameter for the backdrop color

+**animation:** Optional parameter for the animation type.
+See [https://developer.apple.com/documentation/swiftui/animation](https://developer.apple.com/documentation/swiftui/animation) for more information.

+**modifierType:** Optional parameter for determining the type of toast animation.
+Possible values(.slide, .fade), default: .fade

+## Changelog

+#### v0.0.6
+    - New toast animation (slide).
+Modifier type can now be configured via options
+    - Drag gesture added, to swipe the toast away
+    - Customizable backdrop color
+    - Updated readme

+#### v0.0.5
+    - Added functionality for completion callback
+    - Minor code fixes
+    - Updated readme

+#### v0.0.4
+    - Minor code fixes

+#### v0.0.3
+    - Minor code fixes

+#### v0.0.2
+    - Minor code fixes

+#### v0.0.1
+    - Updated readme